sreedharchalavadi/stock-market-kafka-de-project/README.md

 #### Steps Executed

 1. Downloaded some sample stock market data in the csv format.
-2. Used python to simulate and produce that data and put into the kafka clusters.
-From kafka producer sent this sample data in kafka topics every 2s.
+2. Used python to simulate this data as simple dataframes and put into the kafka clusters.
+3. From kafka producer sent this sample data in kafka topics every 2s.
-3. Consumed this kafka topics using Kafka consumer and store the data into s3 in json format.
+4. Consumed this kafka topics using Kafka consumer and store the data into s3 in json format.
-4. Crawled the above data to create the Glue catalog tables and queried the data using the Athena.
+5. Crawled the above data to create the Glue catalog tables and queried the data using the Athena.